c-deepti/test-analyst-test/README.md

 The list of test cases to cater for the above task.
 This should include any checks along the way that you deem necessary

 # Test #3 - Sql Test
-### Write an SQL query to retrieve the top 10 customers with first name, last name and email address, where the offer_type is "Staff" and the rule was created_in within last 7 days.
+### Write an SQL query to retrieve the top 10 customers with first name, last name and email address, where the offer_type is "Staff".

 The following is a table named "magento_offer" and the "magento_rule" tables structure